New York Court of Appeals Building: 1842–1917: State Hall

-Created in 1777 during the Revolution, the state of New York did not assume full governmental responsibilities for its territory until the end of the war and independence.
-After several other cities had held the title, Albany, the longtime colonial capital, was formally established as the state capital in the 1790s.
+Created in 1777 during the Revolution, the government of the state of New York did not assume full governmental responsibilities for its territory until the end of the war and independence.
+After several other cities had held the title, Albany was formally established as the state capital in the 1790s.
 The new state government did not need many buildings.
 Both houses of the state legislature met in Albany's City Hall until the first state capitol was built in 1819; governors rented residences in the city; and the two highest state courts, the Court of Chancery and the Court for the Trial of Impeachments and the Correction of Errors, heard cases in the county courthouse or the capitol.
 For those officials who needed a dedicated workspace, the first state office building, Old State Hall, was erected in the early 1800s at what is now the corner of Lodge and State streets.

 In 1833, the occupants complained that the building was running out of space and inadequate in other ways—in particular, they said, the many records kept within it could be destroyed in a fire.
 The legislature directed the capitol's trustees to find land for a new building.
 The trustees acquired the current land and commissioned local architect Henry Rector to design the building.